pycontribs/ruamel-yaml/README.rst

   - fix for folded scalar part of 421: comments after ">" on first line of folded scalars are now preserved (as were those in the same position on literal scalars).
     Issue reported by Jacob Floyd.
+  - line numbers are now set on `CommentedKeySeq` and `CommentedKeyMap` (which are created if you have a sequence resp. mapping as the key in a mapping)

 0.17.21 (2022-02-12):
   - fix bug in calling `.compose()` method with `pathlib.Path` instance.